Active Research Projects focused on the health and mental health of service members and their families and children include:

 The Daily Diary Study uses a novel ecological momentary assessment methodology to monitor post-traumatic stress symptoms in current and former Service members.
 The study examines the association between variability in stress symptoms, collected four times daily over a 15-day period, and psychiatric disorders (e.g., PTSD, depression), sleep, pain, health risk behaviors (e.g., alcohol and tobacco use), and other areas of health and functioning.
 In Phase I of the study, Service members complete daily assessments on paper questionnaires.
 Recruitment for Phase I began in 2013 and closed with enrollment of 50 Service members.
 Recruitment for Phase II began in 2014 and is ongoing.
 In Phase II, Service members complete assessments using electronic tablets programmed with a sophisticated application developed specifically for this project through the collaboration of CSTS and the National Center for Telehealth and Technology (T2).
 Data analyses and dissemination of the findings is in process.
 This important study will increase our understanding of the relationship between daily variability in post-traumatic stress symptoms and mental health conditions, as well as inform future use of technology in psychiatric assessment, treatment, and research.

 This study aims to identify experiences of bereaved military family members (adults and children) — how psychological and/or physical outcomes of bereavement are influenced by family members’ pre-existing psychological and physical health, genetic factors, support and unique factors associated with military death.
-Expert consultants from Columbia University, UCLA, and University of Michigan are also collaborating on study analyses.
+Participants completed online questionnaires and participated in interviews with study staff.
+Expert consultants from other academic centers across the country are assisting with analyses.

-Currently, recommended medications for combat-related posttraumatic stress disorder (PTSD), which increase the availability of serotonin (SSRIs) or serotonin and norepinephrine (SNRIs) in the brain, do not adequately relieve symptoms for many patients.
+Current recommended medications for combat-related posttraumatic stress disorder (PTSD), which increase the availability of serotonin (SSRIs) or serotonin and norepinephrine (SNRIs) in the brain, do not adequately relieve symptoms for many patients.
 There is therefore an urgent need to investigate other types of medications that may be more effective.
-Riluzole is a medication that reduces glutamate activity in—and may help reverse damage to—areas of the brain (amygdala, anterior cingulate cortex, and hippocampus) where an excess of glutamate is believed to contribute to PTSD symptoms.
-The Center for the Study of Traumatic Stress has a study now underway at Walter Reed National Military Medical Center and Syracuse VA Medical Center that is evaluating the efficacy of riluzole in 100 Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn veterans with combat-related PTSD with current ineffective SSRI or SNRI treatment.
-This is a randomized controlled, double-blind trial; half the participants receive riluzole, and half receive a placebo for 8 weeks.
-PTSD, depression, and anxiety symptoms are assessed once a week, and magnetic resonance spectroscopy (1H MRS) is being done pre- and post-treatment.
-It is hypothesized that (1) participants who receive riluzole will have better PTSD symptom improvement than those who receive placebo; (2) participants who receive riluzole will have more improvement in depression and anxiety symptoms and overall functioning compared to those who receive placebo; and (3) pre- to post-treatment changes in amygdala, anterior cingulate cortex, and hippocampus, measured using 1H MRS, will be consistent with treatment with riluzole versus placebo.
+Riluzole is a medication that reduces glutamate activity in—and may help reverse damage to—regions of the brain (amygdala, anterior cingulate cortex, and hippocampus) where an excess of glutamate is believed to contribute to PTSD symptoms.
+The Center for the Study of Traumatic Stress has completed data collection for clinical trial investigating riluzole augmentation treatment for SSRI/SNRI-resistant PTSD.
+Seventy-three veterans of the Global War on Terrorism with combat-related PTSD were recruited at Walter Reed National Military Medical Center and Syracuse VA Medical Center.
+For this randomized controlled, double-blind trial, participants continued on their current SSRI or SNRI and were assigned to receive either riluzole or placebo augmentation for 8 weeks.
+Symptoms of PTSD, depression, anxiety, and disability were assessed at pre-, mid-, and post-treatment.
+Magnetic resonance spectroscopy (1H MRS) studies of areas in the amygdala and anterior cingulate were done pre- and post-treatment.
+It is hypothesized that (1) participants who receive riluzole will have greater improvement in PTSD symptoms than those who receive placebo; (2) participants who receive riluzole will have more improvement in depression and anxiety symptoms and overall functioning compared to those who receive placebo; and (3) pre- to post-treatment changes in amygdala and anterior cingulate cortex measured using 1H MRS, will be consistent with treatment with riluzole versus placebo.
+Analyses are currently under way.

 LTC Gary H. Wynn, MD, senior center scientist, is leading an effort to better understand the relationship between PTSD and sleep disorders in the military.
 Sleep disorders are a frequent problem among service members and even more so among those suffering with PTSD.
 This effort will seek to understand the relationship between these entities and to optimize treatment selection for military healthcare system clinicians seeing patients with these conditions.
 The effort, in collaboration with Harvard Medical School, will use existing datasets and state-of-the art analytic methods to dive in to this question.
 The study will use heterogeneity of treatment effects (HTE) analyses to identify predictors of variation in sleep disturbance treatment response and develop predictive analytic models to improve treatment selection for individuals with PTSD-related and other sleep disturbances.